 The largest of the Mack bobsled coasters ever to be made, sadly we haven’t seen a new one for 20 years now, has an unusual layout with a lift hill at both the start and the end.
 It gets surprisingly intense at the end and is amongst my favourites of the type.
 Upon opening it shared the name of the original back at Europa Park (specifically Schweizer, or Swiss) as well as the trains, themed to various olympic bobsled teams, which still remain in operation today.

 Surprisingly intense appears to be a recurring theme in this year.
-This little fairground style Vekoma with it’s single-seater trains is full of endless forceful turns that never really let up, eventually even taking the wind from my lungs before the ride came to an end.
+This little fairground style Vekoma with it’s single-seater rows on the trains is full of endless forceful turns that never really let up, eventually even taking the wind from my lungs before the ride came to an end.
 For me it was by far the best attraction in this overwhelmingly coaster heavy park and a real shock to the system.